Pasha831/ParsingIMDB/README.md

 3. We can see a sad story at **2020**.
 With the advent of coronavirus movie industry rapidly died.
 There were only **8** films which hit the IMDb raiting:
+   * Soorarai Pottru
+   * Dara of Jasenovac
+   * Hamilton
+   * Demon Slayer: Mugen Train
+   * The Father
+   * Soul
-   Soorarai Pottru, Dara of Jasenovac, Hamilton, Demon Slayer: Mugen Train, The Father, Soul, The Trial of the Chicago 7, Another Round.
+   * The Trial of the Chicago 7
+   * Another Round

+In conclusion, movie production was developing gradually and I can't note period of time when film industry was "on fire".

+## Average incomes by films by year

 ## How to contact me?
 <img src='https://github.com/Pasha831/ParsingIMDB/raw/main/cats_and_screenshots/crying_DiCaprio.gif' width="80" height="60">Me in Telegram: *https://t.me/nightshift48*